mnielsen/notes-on-writing/notes_on_writing.md

 The problem with "interesting" is when it's used because you lack confidence.
 It's announcing "hey, this next topic might sound boring, but I promise you, it's interesting".
-It actually subtly signals the opposite.
+It subtly signals the opposite.
 It's telling the reader that the subject sounds boring.
-The solution is to _make_ it interesting from the start.
-Often, this means deleting your sentence about how interesting the topic to come is, and instead just jumping in, and getting on with it.
-But make damn sure it actually is interesting!
+The solution is to _make_ it interesting, right from the start.
+Often, this means deleting your sentence about how interesting the topic to come is, and instead just getting on with it.
+But make damn sure your discussion is interesting!